mapbox/rio-toa/README.md

 ======
 ### `rio_toa.reflectance`
 The `reflectance` module calculates surface reflectance of Landsat 8 as outlined here: http://landsat.usgs.gov/Landsat8_Using_Product.php.
-The `reflectance.reflectance` function accept and return numpy `ndarrays`, MR ()

 #### 1. `reflectance`
 The `reflectance.reflectance` function accepts the following as inputs: